 Yes!
 Removable wallpaper, also known as peel and stick wallpaper, peels off with just a pull, like the perfect sticker.

-To figure out how much you'll need, simply measure the width and height of your wall.
+See our easy size chart for sizing information.
+Alternatively, to figure out how much you'll need, simply measure the width and height of your wall.
 The HEIGHT will tell you which size roll you should get.
 For example, if your wall is 96 inches tall you'll need the 96 inch panel height.